kciter/eos-project-vue-boilerplate-simple/README.md

 ```sh
 ./start_frontend.sh
 ```
-will open a browser session connecting to http://localhost:3000/ showing the react app.
+will open a browser session connecting to http://localhost:3000/ showing the vue app.
 You can try to add or remove notes using one of the pre-created accounts with its key on the website.
-This react app will interact with the smart contract, performing transactions, which are written to the blockchain, which stores note data in the multi index table of the smart contract running on your local nodeos.
+This vue app will interact with the smart contract, performing transactions, which are written to the blockchain, which stores note data in the multi index table of the smart contract running on your local nodeos.

 ## Stopping blockchain or DApp